NEWEST BOOK - August 2025

 TO THE LONG GRAY LINE & THE AMERICAN PEOPLE

-This book is the second book in my exploration of DEI and CRT and its toxic effects on the military.
+This book is the second book in my exploration of DEI and CRT and its often toxic effects on the military.
 My first, American Doctor, Coming Home to War, was published in 2023.
 This second book is one that should never have to be written.
 It was written by one of many concerned West Point graduates who have watched the United States Military Academy plunge into dysfunction.
 West Point was founded in 1802 to serve the nation in war and peace.
 Its graduates for the most part have done that honorably for over two hundred years.
 The institution was founded on the concept of Duty, Honor, Country and its bedrock was its Honor Code.
-West Point’s graduates have not won a major war since WW2.
+West Point’s graduates have not won a long major war since WW2.
 I personally participated in failed military misadventures in Haiti, Iraq, and Afghanistan.

 I have deep ties and tremendous love for the institution known as West Point.
 I am a 3rd generation West Pointer and one of three siblings that graduated from West Point.
 Attending West Point was all I wanted to do growing up.
 I gave it my all as a cadet and graduated #1 in my West Point class.
 Multiple deployments to the lost war in Afghanistan that was led by many West Point graduates and the recent scandals that have rocked West Point have shaken my faith in West Point’s recent leadership and even led me to question its present raison d’etre.